Go to Bottom

 * * setting: other

-(2007) Rupinder Nagra, Naseeruddin Shah, Seema Biswas, Koel Purie, Roshan Seth, Vik Sahay, Tanisha Chatterjee, Dr. Shiva.....Story of a poor but pure-hearted New Delhi taxi driver (Nagra), the various characters in his life, such as the attractive woman (Purie) he drives every day and the street urchin (Chatterjee) he visits in hospital, and the machinations and subterfuge that ensue when, unbeknownst to him, he is named in the will of a rich curmudgeon touched by his goodness.
-The core plot in this leisurely drama is a bit thin, and the themes heavy handed, like some subtle-as-a-brick spiritual parable.
+(2007) Rupinder Nagra, Naseeruddin Shah, Seema Biswas, Koel Purie, Roshan Seth, Vik Sahay, Tanisha Chatterjee, Dr. Shiva.....Story of a poor but pure-hearted New Delhi taxi driver (Nagra), the various characters in his life, such as the attractive woman (Purie) he drives every day and the street urchin (Chatterjee) he visits in hospital, and the machinations and subterfuge that ensue when, unbeknownst to him, he is named in the will of a rich curmudgeon touched by his goodness -- much to the consternation of the rich man's greedy and conniving heirs.
+The core plot in this leisurely drama is a bit thin, and the themes heavy handed.
 Yet that's balanced by its atmosphere, and if the core plot is thin, there are enough threads, and a wide cast of characters, to keep it interesting.
 Fine performances all around, particularly Shah (in a small part as the rich man) and the always reliable Seth (as the dead man's brother).
 And if the lead is a bit of an idealized paragon, many of the other characters have dimension and nuance.
-So the strengths outweigh the weaknesses, for a generally effective, low-key drama.
+As mentioned, the "message" -- that money can't buy contentment -- is a little obvious, even patronizing to the working poor if taken too literally (the only people who think there's nobility and dignity in poverty are people who have never been poor)...particularly when the filmmakers equate nobility with refusing a tip (in many low-paying jobs, tips are the only way workers can actually earn money).
+Still, taken less literally and more as a subtle-as-a-brick spiritual parable, the strengths outweigh the weaknesses, for a generally effective, low-key drama.
 Sahay, the only Canadian actor in the main cast, is supposed to have been abroad...in England.
 What?
 It would've killed them to have it be he had been away in Canada in this Canadian movie?
 In a mix of English and Hindi. sc: Richie Mehta, Shaun Mehta (from S. Mehta's short story). dir: Richie Mehta.
 101 min.

 AMANITA PESTILENS *